kGONE0/file/readme.txt

-Creating a new branch is a quick and simple. merge
+Creating a new branch is quick and simple.